Snake-Squad/Decentralised-Shopping-Cart/PetShop/README.md

 3. Launch Ganache

-4. Login Metamask and Set It Up
+4. Login Metamask and Choose a Valid account on <b>Private Network</b>

 5. ￼Migrate the Project on Terminal